 Besides this compelling cultural aspect, Nusa Penida is also a marvel of nature, with its dramatic cliffs, crystal clear water, white sand beaches, and unique landscape.

-Nusa Penida is a great place to travel in April, water temperature is at its warmest point and rain is scarce.
+Nusa Penida is our pick for one of the best holiday destinations in April, with water temperature is at its warmest point and rain is scarce.
 Even though the driest period is summer (July, August), April has the huge advantage of being off-the-peak-season, meaning fewer tourists, and cheaper prices.

 Tel Aviv – My Adventures Across The World